 At this point in the orientation process I feel it is necessary to include some additional thoughts and details to the important issue of why Christ came the first time.
 Why did God become man and dwell among us?
 That sounds like an interesting Christmas theme!
-Understanding why Christ came the first time will provide us with an important perspective we need as we study the second coming.
+Understanding why Christ came the first time will provide an important perspective as we study the second coming.
 Certainly there are numerous reasons to offer as to why Christ came, such as to redeem us and secure our so-great salvation.
-But I have something specific in mind and the development of this thought begins in Gen. 1:27-28:
+But I have something specific in mind, and the development of this thought begins in Gen. 1:27-28:

 vs. 27 And God created man in His own image, in the image of God He created him; male and female He created them.

 vs. 28 And God blessed them; and God said to them, “Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky, and over every living thing that moves on the earth.”
 (NASB)

 What is a major command given to mankind as presented in the second half of verse 28?
 Man is to rule.
 What happened latter on in Genesis 3 that jeopardized man’s authority to rule over God’s creation?
 Man disobeyed God and forfeited that right and authority to rule over creation.
 Who usurped this authority from man, proclaiming himself as the new ruler?
 The answer is, Satan.